Superorganism announce second album 'World Wide Pop' with new single 'Teenager'

 Superorganism have announced their second album ‘World Wide Pop’ – listen to the new single ‘Teenager’ below.

-Read More: Superorganism – ‘Superorganism’ Review
+- READ MORE: Superorganism – ‘Superorganism’ Review

 The London-based collective will release the follow-up to their 2018 self-titled debut on July 15 via Domino.
 You can pre-order/pre-save the record from here.